PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_exercises.md

 | Y2’  | NULL | 4e2 |
 |Y2’ + Y2’|Y2’|4e2|

 If we plot this graph, we can see the steady states of Y1 and Y2 are different once again.
 Can you repair the system to find the appropriate reaction rate for X2 -> X2 + Y2 to make the steady states equal once more?
 Are you about to adjust the reaction Y2 + Y2 -> Y2 as well?
 Do the reaction rates scale at the same rate?

 ## Internal notes -- resolve before publication

 * We also need a note at end of module about the fact that the cell is growing so that in more robust models the concentration is constantly decreasing as a result of the cell growing since it needs to double its volume every cell cycle.

 * What about a link to TF networks of other species?
 Human?
 Are these datasets readily available?

-* Perhaps define the term "response time"

-* Define "activate" and "repress" early on in the module and use these wherever possible instead of upregulate and downregulate.

 * Need to cite the origin of the repressilator as a synthetic system -- mention 2000 paper and 2016 paper.